hasbegun/security_agent/readme.md

 Free to use without warrantees.

 ### Story
-I was asked (in the interview) to implement the AI chat bot that handles tool selections: security incident tool and log loop up tool.
+I was asked (in the interview) to implement the AI chat bot that handles tool selections: security incident tool and log look up tool.
 Otherwise just do chat like ChatGPT.
 This is the answer (source) and is considered a good answer.
 Hope this helps others looking for a SW Engineering job.